 Welcome to Sound Education and the December 2, 2011 edition of Music Education Blog Carnival.

 I encourage you to grab a cup of your favorite hot beverage and spend some time reading through these great blog submissions.
-If you don’t have time right now, bookmark the site and come back when you do!
-Thank you . . . → Read More: December Music Education Blog Carnival
+If you don’t have time right now, bookmark the site and come back when you . . . → Read More: December Music Education Blog Carnival

 This is a very difficult task – coming up with single nominations for the 2011 Edublog Awards.
 But it seems fun, so I’m playing along.